 If an organization’s Governance, Risk and Compliance (GRC) policies require pervasive data encryption, organizations can now adhere to them while migrating data and applications into multi-cloud, public cloud and hybrid environments.

 Overall, BYOKMS leads to predictable consumption.
-Organizations are now able to migrate cloud workloads across multiple environments to manage load levels without concern for data risk.
+Organizations are now able to migrate cloud workloads across multiple environments to manage load levels without concern for cloud data risks.

 They can also integrate applications in a more flexible manner because it no longer matters where the data resides.

-By storing keys in data centers that are close to critical apps, end-to-end cryptographic security with confidential computing will not slow down data processing.
+By storing keys in data centers that are close to critical apps, end-to-end cryptographic security with confidential computing will not slow down data processing and compromise cloud data security.

 Implementing the right technology is only part of the story around moving sensitive data to various cloud infrastructures.
-Trusting the cloud involves a change in mindset toward the cloud.
+Trusting the cloud involves a change in mindset toward cloud security.

 Organizations need to be ready to embrace data security in the cloud, and developers must understand the new API landscape for securing data in the cloud.

-Moving forward, security staff members have to think differently about the key management lifecycle.
+Moving forward, security staff members must think differently about the enterprise cloud data security strategy, with key management lifecycle as the cornerstone.
 This is because confidential computing is real.